kelseyhightower/nocode/README.md

 I know, this is revolutionary!

 ### Diaster recovery
-When a catastrohic disaster event happens, the system continues in it's nocode norun policy.
-This can be implemented in  all cloud and non-cloud platforms in existance and yet to be invented.
+When a catastrohic disaster event occurs, the system continues in it's nocode norun policy.
+This can be implemented in  all cloud and non-cloud platforms in existence and yet to be invented.

 Here is an example nocode on Microsoft Azure.
 Same can be achieved on AWS Cloud.